globaldev/standards/code-reviews.md

 Remember that once a pull request is closed, it forms part of the documentation of the system you are working on, so ensuring the description includes all the details above is as much of a maintenance issue as it is for code review.
-Imagine how good it would be in 6 months time to track down a specific pull request, to discover a complete story of what the change introduced and why it was made?
+Imagine how good it would be in six months' time to track down a specific pull request, to discover a complete story of what the change introduced and why it was made?